On Convergence of Federated Averaging Langevin Dynamics: Full device participation

 Taking square and expectation on both sides, we have

 where the first inequality follows by the AM-GM inequality for any $q>0$, the second inequality follows by Lemma \ref{contraction} and Assumption \ref{def:variance}.
-The third inequality follows by Lemma \ref{divergence} with $\rho=0$; moreover, the continuous-time process conducts synchronization at any time step, hence $\bar\theta^c_{k\eta}=\bar\theta_{k\eta}$.
+The third inequality follows by Lemma \ref{divergence} with $\rho=0$.
 Since the learning rate follows $\frac{1}{2L}\leq \frac{1}{m+L}\leq \frac{2}{m}$, the requirement of the learning rate for Lemma \ref{contraction} and Lemma \ref{divergence} is clearly satisfied.

 Recall that $\phi=1-\eta m$, we get $\frac{1+\phi}{2}=1-\frac{1}{2}\eta m$.
 Choose $q=\frac{1+\phi}{2\phi}-1$ so that $(1+q)\phi=\frac{(1+\phi)}{2}=1-\frac{1}{2}\eta m$.
 In addition, we have $1+\frac{1}{q}= \frac{1+q}{q}=\frac{1+\phi}{1-\phi}\leq \frac{2}{\eta m}$.
 It follows that